MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 console.log(myString.toUpperCase(), myString); // "Hi, DANIEL", "Hi, Daniel"
 ```

+> `console.log` is a very useful method to log out text, variables or just anything to the console (e.g. Chrome Dev Tools)

 Note that even though we've transformed the string to uppercase, the original variable has not been changed.

 ### Conditionals